 3: Flash a new firmware in your Sony Xperia Devices

 Soon you have .ftf file from the above steps.
 Since you have downloaded the Androxyde FlashTool, continue below

-By Default, the downloaded file will be in Flashtool subfolder.
-If you installed other then C:/ in Windows, Copy the downloaded firmware files (with .ftf extension) to this folder C: Flashtool/firmware/Downloads.
+By default, the downloaded file will be in the Flashtool subfolder.
+If you installed other than C:/ in Windows, Copy the downloaded firmware files (with .ftf extension) to this folder C: Flashtool/firmware/Downloads.

 Connect your Xperia mobile device via USB Data Cable

 Ignore the Fastboot mode steps; instead, select the flash button with an electric symbol.
 You should choose Flashmode too.